 But you do so only partly with sober acceptance.

 The other part?
 A rollicking good humor.
-That’s what ultimately saves and sustains us through dark times and their occasional impulses to veer into the nearest ditch, or slit our wrists.
+That’s what ultimately saves and sustains us through dark times and our occasional impulse to veer into the nearest ditch, or slit our wrists.

 Humor is the great distancer, perhaps the best tool we have to provide perspective and thus acceptance for all the conflicts and contradictions that course through every human life.